-Citizen Science 2015 is the inaugural conference of the Citizen Science Association (CSA).
-It will be held at the San Jose Convention Center in San Jose, California, USA, February 11-12, 2015.
-Join us for two days of building connections and exchanging ideas across a wide spectrum of disciplines and experiences.
-Participate and help to shape the future of citizen science.
+Citizen Science 2015 was the inaugural conference of the Citizen Science Association (CSA).
+It was held at the San Jose Convention Center in San Jose, California, USA, February 11-12, 2015–two days of building connections and exchanging ideas across a wide spectrum of disciplines and experience, to help to shape the future of citizen science.

-Ocean Sanctuaries will be presenting on ‘Identifying Sevengill Sharks in San Diego Using ‘Wildbook’
+Ocean Sanctuaries presented on ‘Identifying Sevengill Sharks in San Diego with ‘Wildbook’

 see here for more information: http://citizenscienceassociation.org/conference/citizen-science-2015/

 March 22, 2014